Advancing innovation for autonomous vehicle safety technology

 - Understand operational design domains (ODD)

-A trusted guide for transformative times
+A trusted guide for autonomous vehicle safety innovation

-At UL, we enable the adoption of innovative automotive technology by helping OEMs and their suppliers navigate the complexity of existing and emerging safety standards and best practices.
+At UL Solutions, we enable the adoption of innovative automotive technology by helping OEMs and their suppliers navigate the complexity of existing and emerging safety standards and best practices.
 You can count on us to deliver comprehensive training and guidance to support your success in this transformative time.
 With our unmatched expertise paired with our global footprint, we can help you bring safer autonomous technologies to the global market.